“Freedom and Passion for Humanity”: Elegies of the Earth: Selected Poems by Ahmad Shamlou, reviewed by Samad Josef Alavi

 New York: World Poetry Books, 2025

-On the 100th anniversary of Shamlu’s birth, translator Niloufar Talebi has given us her own triumphant labor of love, a collection of eighty poems rendered sensitively into English and presented with the original Persian on the facing page.
-Elegies of the Earth spans fourteencollections of Shamlu’s poetry and almost fifty years of his prolific output.
-Talebi’s is not the first book of Shamlu translations in English—Love Poems of Shamlu (2005) and Born Upon the Dark Spear (2015) come before hers—but Elegies of the Earth represents the most ambitious effort yet.
-Talebi spent almost two decades working on the collection and chronicled some of the journey and its challenges, not to mention her love for Shamlu’s poetry and her personal friendship with the poet, in her memoir Self-Portrait in Bloom (2019).
-She has also adapted Shamlu’s poetry into an opera and other multi-media works.
+On the 100th anniversary of Shamlou’s birth, editor and translator Niloufar Talebi has given us her own triumphant labor of love, a collection of eighty poems rendered sensitively into English and presented with the original Persian on the facing page.
+Elegies of the Earth spans fourteen collections of Shamlou’s poetry and almost fifty years of his prolific output.
+Talebi’s is not the first book of Shamlou translations in English—Love Poems of Shamlou (2005) and Born Upon the Dark Spear (2015) come before hers—but Elegies of the Earth represents the most ambitious effort yet.
+Talebi spent almost two decades working on the collection and chronicled some of the journey and its challenges, not to mention her love for Shamlou’s poetry and her personal friendship with the poet, in her memoir Self-Portrait in Bloom (2019).
+She has also adapted Shamlou’s poetry into an opera (Abraham in Flames) and other multi-media works.
 All these years of engagement show in the translation, with every carefully chosen word at once fiercely loyal to the Persian, as suggested in no small part by the presence of the original Persian text, while at the same time inventive and fresh in English.
 You can only imagine how many revisions she must have gone through before landing on tightly crafted lines like I can’t help but be beautiful, / a flirtation in eternal light.// I’m so beautiful/ that spring spontaneously bursts into bloom in my wake:/ in my world/ blood/ is never the spirit laid bare/ and the fear of lead/ doesn’t deter the partridge/ from its strut (“I Can’t Help But Be Beautiful,” 1983).

 Samad Alavi teaches Persian and Middle Eastern Studies at the University of Oslo.
 His writing and translations have appeared in journals including Michigan Quarterly Review, Iranian Studies, and the International Journal of Middle Eastern Studies.